A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: The double-slit experiment

+where we haven't shown more rows and columns of the $ {\cal Q}_{total}^2$ matrix beyond $4$.
+There will of course be a huge number of rows and columns, corresponding to all possible sets of photons in several states.

-The matrix ${\cal H}_{total}^2$ is a symmetric, explicitly time-independent matrix.
+In addition, the matrix ${\cal Q}_{total}^2$ is a symmetric, explicitly time-independent matrix.
 Indeed, due to the physical separation of the successive interactions at parts of the photomultiplier, the matrix is structurally one-skip-tridiagonal and symmetric.
-Indeed, we can study the properties of a simple version of this set of equations, consistent with the symmetric nature of ${\bar {\bar {\cal B}}}$ etc., with new variable definitions, as
+In what follows, we study the properties of a simplified version of this set of equations, consistent with the symmetric nature of ${\bar {\bar {\cal B}}}$ etc., with new variable definitions.
+We refer to the matrix we studied above as $\cal G$, which is a $Q \times Q$ matrix.
+The underlying variables are renamed - $q_1$ corresponds to our $a$, while $q_2,...,q_Q$ to the other variables.
+Then,